ElenaKalganova/WWWCode-Python-Challenge-2024/.ipynb_checkpoints/README-checkpoint.md

 - Day 28 -- Create a program that removes the nth element from a list.
 - Day 29 -- Create a function that generates a random number between a given range.
 - Day 30 -- Create a function that finds the second smallest element in a list.
+- Day 31 -- Create a program that checks if a given string is a valid email address.